stroemlind/artsinalta/README.md

 * Header
   * The header is featured at the top of the page and has the navigation nested inside it.
-  * The header shows the name of the club and the websites navigation menu.
-It uses the chosen google fonts and colours for the website.
+  * The header shows the name of the club and the Website’s navigation menu.
+It uses the chosen google fonts and colors for the Website.

 * Navigation
-  * The navigation is featured inside the header at the top of the page, which shows the most important sections of the website.
+  * The navigation menu is featured inside the header at the top of the page, which shows the most important sections of the Website.
-  * To the left is a link that is connected to the clubs logo ”Arts in Älta”, and links to the top of the homepage.
+  * To the left is a link with the club's logo, ”Arts in Älta”, and links to the top of the homepage.
   * To the right are the other four navigation links.
-These are: Home, Gallery, When and Sign-up.
-The Gallery and Sign-up link will take the user to a separate page of the website.
-The Home link will take the user to the same page as the logo ”Arts in Älta does, while the When link will take the user to the When section on the Home page.
+These are Home, Gallery, When, and Sign-up.
+The Gallery and Sign-up link will take the user to a separate page of the Website.
+The Home link will take the user to the same page as the logo Arts in Älta does, while the When link will take the user to the When section on the Home page.
-  * The navigation links to the right, creates a simple menu that clearly tells the user where they will be directed when clicked on.
-They have an easy to read font and each link are surrounded by a border to make it more visibly for the user.
+  * The navigation links create a simple menu that tells the user where they will be direct when selected.
+They have an easy-to-read font, and a border surrounds each link to make it more visible for the user.

   ![Header-and-navigation-menu](documentation/testing-screenshots/header-and-nav-menu.png)

 * About Section
-  * The About section gives the user details about what kind of club “arts in Älta” is and what they offer as a member.
+  * The About Section gives the user details about what kind of club “arts in Älta” is and what they offer as a member.
-  * This section gives the user information about what the club offers in a list element.
+  * This Section gives the user information about what the club offers in a list element.

   ![About](documentation/testing-screenshots/about-section.png)

 * Quote Section
   * The Quote section is featured to give the page a break from the structure.
-  * It gives the user a slogan and/or short text that describes the club.
+  * It gives the user a slogan that describes the club's motto.

   ![Quote](documentation/testing-screenshots/quote-section.png)

 * When Section
-  * The When section gives the user clear information about most important to know about each meeting, like which day they meet, at what time and if there is any additional information that is good to know.
+  * The When Section gives the user precise information about the most important to know about each meeting, like which day they meet, at what time, and any additional information that is good to know.
-  * The information in this section is shown in a table to make it easier for the user to read the information.
+  * The information is shown in a table to make it easier for the users to read the information.

   ![When](documentation/testing-screenshots/when-section.png)

 * Where Section
-  * The Where section gives the user information on where the club is located through text and a map.
+  * The Where section gives the user information on the club's location through text and a map.
-  * The map is an embedded google maps map, that make sit easy for the user locate the club and see if there is any parking or public transportation to the location.
+  * The map is an embedded google maps map that makes it easy for the user to locate the club and see possible parking options or public transportation to the location.

   ![Where](documentation/testing-screenshots/where-section.png)